aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects_rewritten.md

 *Add Repository*
 Add a new package called "repositories"
-Add an interface called XRepository
+Add an interface called XxxRepository
-Add @Repository above the public interface... write "extends CrudRepository<X, Long> after the name of the repository
+Add @Repository above the public interface... write "extends CrudRepository<Xxx, Long> after the name of the repository

 _Sample Repository Code_
 ```java